-Page No. Forward looking statements Assumptions Risk factors 14 Makó Trough, Hungary - Current Activity "Falcon is currently evaluating, and will pursue, all options available to the Company to derive shareholder value as NIS has not fulfilled its commitments under the Agreement."
-The Group assumes it will derive shareholder value.
-The Group may not succeed in deriving shareholder value.
-14 Alberta, Canada "Falcon does not anticipate any further exploration or development of these wells and no further material revenue is expected to be generated or material costs incurred."
+Page No. Forward looking statements Assumptions Risk factors 14 Alberta, Canada "Falcon does not anticipate any further exploration or development of these wells and no further material revenue is expected to be generated or material costs incurred."
 The Group does not intend to do any further exploration or development of these wells.
 The Group may be called upon to increase its cash commitment to these wells, given its interest.
-24 Liquidity & Capital resources - Going concern "has a reasonable expectation that the Group will have adequate resources to continue in operational existence for the foreseeable future."
+25 Liquidity & Capital resources - Going concern "has a reasonable expectation that the Group will have adequate resources to continue in operational existence for the foreseeable future."
 The Group is a going concern.
 Due to unforeseen expenditures, the Group may not have available cash to meet its liabilities as they fall due in the foreseeable future.
-24 Liquidity and capital resources - capital expenditures - Australia - Beetaloo Basin, Northern Territory, Australia This section of the document from "The Group is conducting a nine well drilling programme with its farm-out partners to be undertaken in 2018."
+25 Liquidity and capital resources - capital expenditures - Australia - Beetaloo Basin, Northern Territory, Australia This section of the document from "The Group is conducting a nine well drilling programme with its farm-out partners to be undertaken in 2018."
 The work programme will occur as expected and the project will be brought towards commerciality.
-The risks are (1) the work programme does not proceed as planned and /or (2) the project is not brought to commerciality.
-25 Liquidity & Capital resources - capital expenditures - Hungary - Makó Trough, Hungary "The Group is not planning any independent technical operations in Hungary, and as such no material capital expenditures are expected."
+The risks are (1) the work programme does not continue as planned and /or (2) the project is not brought to commerciality.
+26 Liquidity & Capital resources - capital expenditures - Hungary - Makó Trough, Hungary "The Group is not planning any independent technical operations in Hungary, and as such no material capital expenditures are expected."
 The Group is not planning any independent technical operations in Hungary.
 Unforeseen circumstances might require the Group to conduct independent technical operations, or accelerated decommissioning operations in Hungary and incur material expense.
-25 Debt and Equity Capital "The availability of debt and equity capital, and the price at which additional capital could be issued will be dependent upon the success of the Group's exploration activities, and upon the state of the capital markets generally."
+26 Debt and Equity Capital "The availability of debt and equity capital, and the price at which additional capital could be issued will be dependent upon the success of the Group's exploration activities, and upon the state of the capital markets generally."
 The Group will have continued access to raising funds in the capital markets.
 The Group will have limited or no access to raising funds in the capital markets.
-26 Legal matters "The Company may, from time to time, be involved in various claims, lawsuits, disputes with third parties, or breach of contract incidental to the operations of its business.
+27 Legal matters "The Company may, from time to time, be involved in various claims, lawsuits, disputes with third parties, or breach of contract incidental to the operations of its business.
 The Company is not currently involved in any claims, disputes, litigation or other actions with third parties which it believes could have a material adverse effect on its financial condition or results of operations."
 The Company is not currently involved in any claims, disputes, litigation or other actions with third parties which it believes could have a material adverse effect on its financial condition or results of operations.
 The Company becomes involved in claims, disputes, litigation or other actions with third parties which could have a material adverse effect on its financial condition or results of operations.